-A common trope in Bollywood movies involves a lead character returning to India after having lived in the West, filled with a newfound patriotism or a longing to be among one’s people again.
-And, on return, he or she is usually welcomed by all (except, perhaps, the mandatory bad guys) and experiences such an ethereal joy at being reunited with the homeland that there is nothing to do but to sing and dance it out.
-Sounds nice, right
+A common trope in Bollywood movies involves a lead character returning to India after having lived in the West, filled with a newfound patriotism or a longing to be among his/her people again.
+And, on return, he/she is usually welcomed by all (except, perhaps, the mandatory bad guys) and experiences such an ethereal joy at being reunited with the homeland that there is nothing to do but to sing and dance it out.
+Sounds nice, right?

-So, this urge to reclaim India is somewhat inexplicable and incomprehensible to both myself and those who know me.
-Yet, something feels right about it.
-During my last visit, there was a lot of the old familiar: heat, pollution, corruption, violence, traffic, gender disparity (in all its many manifestations, which we’ll come to shortly).
-And, then, there was something new, palpable and interesting in the air too.
+So this urge to reclaim India is somewhat inexplicable and incomprehensible to both myself and those who know me.
+Yet something feels right about it.
+During my last visit, there was a lot of the old familiar: heat, pollution, corruption, violence, traffic, gender disparity (in all its many ugly manifestations, which we’ll come to shortly).
+There was also something new, palpable, and interesting in the air.
 Perhaps it was how the entire country was gripped in the final throes of the most momentous election season she has seen since her Independence.
 Perhaps it was because I saw, first-hand, how technology has begun leveling the playing field not just with other countries but also within India’s rigid, age-old castes and classes.
-And, perhaps it was just the well-timed confluence of several external and a few personal factors that made the choice inevitable.
+And perhaps it was just the well-timed confluence of several external and a few personal factors that had made my choice inevitable.
 For the younger, idealistic me, all those decades ago, India was not enough.
 For the older, world-weary me now, India is more than enough.
 We are, perhaps, finally catching up with each other.

 As I mentioned on the ‘About‘ page, this space is a representation of my own version of Indiatopia, one that is more about a personal mindset rather than about being tied to a physical place or time.

 So, welcome.
 Stay awhile.
 Share your own Indiatopian story.
 Start a conversation.